[The Month's Sky]

 The Western Calendar that is in general use is said to begin from the Birth Of Jesus.
 In the year that was then known as "1288 years after the founding of Rome", a monk called Dionysus Exeguus decided to 'calculate when Jesus was born'.
 He studied the Bible and calculated that Jesus had been born 535 years earlier.
 About 250 years later, a European monarch, Charlemagne, decided it was better to count the years from the birth of Christ rather the founding of a pagan city.
 Thus, the Roman Year 753 became 1 AD.
 AD comes from a Latin phrase, Anno Domini ("in the year of the Lord").

-There was no Year Zero because Europeans did not know about it.
+There was no Year Zero because Europeans did not know about zero.
 The zero had been invented in India but had not yet reached Europe.
 The West was still writing in zero-less Roman numerals (I, L, X, C, D, M, etc).
 The Western Calendar begins with year 1.
 This was followed by year 2, 3, etc all the way up to 2000.
 The years could also be counted backwards.
 Because zero was unknown, the year previous to 1 AD was 1 BC ("before Christ").

 The Western Calendar has no year zero.
 This means that the first century ran from year 1 to year 100 inclusive.
 The second century ran from 101 to 200.
 Similarly, the first millennium ran from 1 to 1000.
 The second millennium covered the years 1001 to 2000 inclusive.